aniou/morfe/README.md

 ### Foreword

 Project was inspired by [NES emulator](https://github.com/fogleman/nes) created by Michael Fogleman and [MOS 6502 emulator](https://github.com/pda/go6502) by Paul Annesley and contains files or concepts from both projects.
-Some hints and behaviours are modeled on the [C++ 65c816 emulator](https://github.com/andrew-jacobs/emu816) by Andrew Jacobs.
+Some algorithms and behaviours are modeled on the [C++ 65c816 emulator](https://github.com/andrew-jacobs/emu816) by Andrew Jacobs.